New Jersey Disorderly Conduct Lawyer

 Disorderly conduct is classified as a petty disorderly person's offense under New Jersey law.
 This means that it carries up to a $500 fine and 30 days in jail.

-What are the Other Consequences of a Conviction?
+What Are the Other Consequences of a Conviction?

 In addition to a fine and possible jail time, a disorderly conduct conviction may also result in assessments to the Safe Neighborhood Service Fund and the Victim of Crime Compensation Board.
 The judge may also order restitution.
 If you were in your vehicle at the time of the arrest (i.e., if you were charged with disorderly conduct for yelling at a police officer during a traffic stop), you could lose your driver’s license for up to two years.
 With a disorderly conduct conviction on your record, you can face challenges with regard to finding a job and/or an apartment, obtaining child custody, and various other matters as well.